• Skip to primary navigation

 Along the way, we have inspired many of our readers to grow more food, build greenhouses, preserve their harvests, and embrace a simple lifestyle.
 It has been a great joy to read your comments and even see some pictures on social media.
 Thank you so much for following us on this journey.
 Without our readers, the blog would make no sense.
 We are very grateful for each and every one of you.

 I really do not know what is next for NorthernHomestead.
-For now, we plan to keep the blog updated and use this transitional period to revisit old content and bring it up to date.
+For now, we plan to keep the blog updated and use this transitional period to revisit old content and update it.
 Who knows, maybe the next season will be exciting in a whole new way!

 Don’t forget to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.